 If you choose to use Canvas, take advantage of CSUN's very helpful technology classes and resources--including unlimited access to LinkedIn Learning (formerly known as lynda.com) for students AND faculty).

 A best practice: in addition to the default Announcements feature that is part of every Canvas course, consider adding a discussion forum (title it "Got Questions?") so students can ask AND ANSWER course-related questions (such as: "What is the new date for the midterm?
 I thought I wrote it down but I can't find it!" or "Are we supposed to bring our drafts to class this week or next?" etc. etc.).
 Also consider adding an informal discussion forum (title it "Canvas Cafe") and invite students to communicate informally--about a movie they saw and loved, or their intention of going to CSUN's Big Show, or the existence of free Associated Students academic planners available during the first week of classes while supplies last.....)

 Cell phones, tablets, laptops, and other devices

 If you have strong and/or definite feelings about students using cell phones, tablets, laptops, and other devices during your class, state your policy in your syllabus.

 Classmate contact information

-Contact information for you
+Contact information for you as the professor

 If you have a policy about your usual time frame for responding to student emails, you might want to state it.
 (Help students understand whether you will respond immediately, or within 24 hours, or before the next class meeting, or whatever seems appropriate to you.
 Do not promise more than you can deliver, of course.)